 What Are the Signs and Symptoms of Asthma?

 Flare-ups are when asthma symptoms get worse.
 They happen when airways get more irritated and inflamed (swollen) than usual.

 - trouble breathing

 - a cough

 Things that bring on a flare-up are called triggers.
-These can vary, but common triggers include:
+Triggers vary from person to person, but common ones include:

 How Is Asthma Diagnosed?